niftools/blender_niftools_addon/docs/user/features/collisions/collision_objects.rst

 ========================

 * The following section describes the most appropriate primitive object to represent the desired collision object type.
-* The suggested shapes are the same objects generated through import by the plugin.
+* The suggested shapes are the same objects generated through import by the addon.
 * Upon export, a collision object is created from data pulled from the Collision object.
 * Start by choosing a shape adequate to your model and follow the steps below the appropriate section.